Usability in Software Design

 Usability can help differentiate your products from those of your competitors.
-If two products are substantially equal in utility, the product with more usability will probably be regarded as superior.
-In addition, the Microsoft® Windows® look and feel and accompanying programming guidelines have leveled the playing field for the basic user interface, so many programs that serve similar functions look and act somewhat alike.
+If two products are substantially equal in utility, the product with better usability will probably be regarded as superior.
+In addition, the Windows look-and-feel and accompanying programming guidelines have leveled the playing field for the basic user interface, so that many programs that serve similar functions look and act somewhat alike.
 These similarities mean that small differences in usability can have a big effect on user preference.

-Finally, remember that every product gets tested for usability—eventually.
-Users perform usability testing on your product every time they use it, and they render their verdict through their continued use or lack thereof.
-By testing the product before releasing it to market, you can help ensure that users’ experiences with the product will be positive.
+Finally, every product gets tested for usability eventually.
+Users perform usability testing on the product every time they use it, and they render their verdict through their continued use or lack thereof.
+Testing the product before releasing it to market can help ensure that users' experiences with the product are positive.

 What Does It Cost?

 Consider, for example, the cost in time and money of making design revisions late in the development cycle as opposed to earlier, when the product is still on the drawing board.
-If you wait until the beta period to expose users to the product for purposes of usability testing, you may find yourself dismantling parts of the program that took a lot of time to develop.
+Waiting until the beta period to expose users to the product for purposes of usability testing may result in the dismantling of parts of the program that took a lot of time to develop.
 And waiting until the product is actually released and then making changes based on negative feedback or supporting a poor design could make the cost immeasurably higher due to high product-support costs or poor reception by users.

-A reasonable usability study usually can be performed in about two weeks or less, and can greatly reduce the time and cost of making changes late in the development cycle.
-The cost of performing testing will vary depending on the nature of your product and the parts of the interface that you would like to test.
+A reasonable usability study can typically be performed in about two weeks or less, and can greatly reduce the time and cost of making changes late in the development cycle.
+The cost of performing testing will vary depending on the nature of the product and the parts of the interface that are tested.

-You can think of usability testing as being akin to code testing.
+Think of usability testing as being akin to code testing.
 Successful project managers account for code testing when planning a development project.
-They don’t see it as something extra that must be tacked on to the project schedule and budget.
+They do not see it as something extra that must be tacked on to the project schedule and budget.
 Rather, project managers accept code testing as a cost of doing business because the alternative is so much more expensive.
 The same applies to usability testing.

-Upon reading and understanding the importance of usability, software designers sometimes are tempted to “get some” usability, as if it were an ingredient that they simply can add to a product to make it more usable.
-Instead, usability should be part of the design process itself, rather than a “thing” that you add to the process here or there.
-The reason that usability experts refer to “user focus” and “user-centered design” is that usability depends on keeping the needs of users central to the design process.
+Upon reading and understanding the importance of usability, software developers are sometimes tempted to add usability, as if it were an ingredient that can simply be added to a product to make it more usable.
+Instead, usability should be part of the design process itself, rather than a "thing" that is added to the process here or there.
+The reason that usability experts refer to "user focus" and "user-centered design" is that usability depends on keeping the needs of users central to the design process.
 User-centered design by necessity involves more than just following a set of rules governing button and menu placement in an interface.
-Usability testing is an opportunity to check your design work.
-It is not a way to “add” usability to your product.
+Usability testing is an opportunity to check the design work.
+It is not a way to "add" usability to a product.

 Gould, Boies, and Lewis (1991) identify four important tenets of user-centered design:

-Designers should recognize that they are not typical users.
-They have more intimate knowledge and understanding of the system they are developing than the average user ever will.
+Developers should recognize that they are not typical users.
+They have more intimate knowledge and understanding of the system that they are developing than the average user ever will.
 Aspects of the interface that are unclear or confusing to most users might therefore be perfectly clear to someone who has worked on the project.
-Some software designers are able to empathize with the average user to a degree, but there is no substitute for the real interactions of actual users with the product.
+Some software developers are able to empathize with the average user to a degree, but there is no substitute for the real interactions of actual users with the product.

-Accordingly, by focusing on typical users’ needs early and revising the design based on user testing often, user-focused software designers produce better designs and, as a result, better products.
+Accordingly, by focusing on typical users' needs early and revising the design based on user testing often, user-focused software developers produce better designs and, as a result, better products.

 With a better design comes better acceptance from users.
-The benefit of increased buy-in with retail software is obvious: increased sales.
-Acceptance is also important with software developed for internal use: increased buy-in leads to increased productivity and a diminished need for support.
-Visibly involving users from the beginning of development also shows them that you are interested in their concerns and needs, which increases their willingness to help you develop better software.
+The benefit with retail software is obvious: increased sales.
+Acceptance is also important with software developed for internal use: increased focus on user-centered design leads to increased productivity and a diminished need for support.
+Visibly involving users from the beginning of development also demonstrates an interest in their concerns and needs, which increases their willingness to help in the development effort.